 US Military Uniforms and Dressing the Part

-Since the revolutionary war US military uniforms have been turning heads.
+Since the revolutionary war, US military uniforms have been turning heads.
 There is just something special about a soldier in a uniform.
 Just wearing the uniform demands a certain respect.
-The uniform portrays confidence, power and a brother and sisterhood of a select few.
-US military Uniforms have a long history and a wide variety of differentiating the men and women that wear them.
+The uniform portrays confidence, power, and the brother and sisterhood of a select few.
+US military uniforms have a long history and a wide variety of differentiating the men and women that wear them.

 Types of Military Uniforms